Rodolphe Hottinger: Early life and education

 Rodolphe Hottinger was born in Paris in 1956 to Henri Hottinger and Josyane Van Laere.
-He is the eldest of two children, and the head of the seventh generation.
-He attended high school at the Collège Bernard Palissy in the 17th arrondissement in Paris, and went on to obtain a university degree at the Académie de Commerce International.
-After his studies, Rodolphe Hottinger held several trainee and assistant positions at various well-known banking establishments in Paris, London, New York, Hong Kong and Singapore, namely Coutts & Co., Brown Brothers Harriman, Baring Brothers, Kidder Peabody, and Chemical Bank.
+He is the eldest of two children and the head of the seventh generation.
+He attended high school at the Collège Bernard Palissy in the 17th arrondissement of Paris and went on to obtain a university degree at the Académie de Commerce International.
+After his studies, Rodolphe Hottinger held several trainee and assistant positions at various well-known banking establishments in Paris, London, New York, Hong Kong, and Singapore, namely Coutts & Co., Brown Brothers Harriman, Baring Brothers, Kidder Peabody, and Chemical Bank.

 In 1981, Rodolphe Hottinger left Paris for New York to secure and expand the family's financial operations.
 In doing so, he re-established the Hottinger name in the United States, a presence which dated back to the first half of the 19th century.
-At that time, Jean-Conrad and Jean-Henri Hottinguer forged an alliance with Heinrich Escher, and created the first Hottinger branch in the United States.
-Heinrich Escher later returned to Switzerland where his son, Alfred Escher, founded the Zurich Polytechnic school, and was also one of the co-founders of the Schweizerische Kreditanstalt, later named Credit Suisse.
+At that time, Jean-Conrad and Jean-Henri Hottinguer forged an alliance with Heinrich Escher and created the first Hottinger branch in the United States.
+Heinrich Escher later returned to Switzerland, where his son, Alfred Escher, founded the Zurich Polytechnic School and was also one of the co-founders of the Schweizerische Kreditanstalt, later named Credit Suisse.